alleboudy/detectozord/README.md

 #### Challenge 1 notes - UPDATED:

-please disable the viewers if necessary for a faster running, sorry didn't make it in time before the deadline
+please disable the viewers if necessary for a faster running

-please don't mind the correspondeces viewer, it is broken

 #### A pure PCL Detection pipeline: